 The Company also ensures that it contracts with Operators as required by POPI and it requires appropriate security, privacy and confidentiality obligations of these operators in order to ensure that personal information is kept secure.
-The same protocols apply to any party to whom the Company may pass PI on for the purposes mentioned herein.
+The same protocols apply to any party to whom the Company may pass PI on to for the purposes mentioned herein.

 How to contact us – Head Office and Information Officer